 Link tracking services like bitly.com can help you measure the success of your site by tracking audience preferences and metrics.
 Social media sites like Facebook and Twitter provide built-in analytics and tracking features.

 Ask for help

-University Communications staff can review your site, multimedia, videos and other materials before you post to make sure it reflects University branding policies.
+University Communications and Marketing staff can review your site, multimedia, videos and other materials before you post to make sure it reflects University branding policies.